sergevar/paulgrahamblog/cleaned/start.md

 [8] I was as bad an employee as this place was a company.
 I apologize to anyone who had to work with me there.

 [9] You could probably write a book about how to succeed in business by doing everything in exactly the opposite way from the DMV.

-Thanks to Trevor Blackwell, Sarah Harlin, Jessica Livingston, and Robert Morris for reading drafts of this essay, and to Steve Melendez and Gregory Price for inviting me to speak.